About the Sheffield and Tinsley Canal

 The Sheffield and Tinsley Canal is a broad canal running from the River Don Navigation at Tinsley, for 3.9 miles (6.3 km), to Sheffield Basin.
-Previously, there were originally 12 locks in the Tinsley flight but locks 7 & 8 are now combined into a new single lock to make room for a new railway bridge in 1959.
-It opened in 1819 and was a great success.
-Later on, flyboat services connected with steamers from Hull to London in 1840.
+Previously, there were originally 12 locks in the Tinsley flight but locks 7 and 8 are now combined into a new single lock to make room for a new railway bridge in 1959.
+The Canal opened in 1819 and was a commercial success.
+Flyboat services connected with steamers from Hull to London in 1840.
 There is no reservoir to feed the basin; water is pumped from the River Don instead, originally by a steam engine but now by electric pumps.

-In the late 19th century, users of the local waterways were dissatisfied with high tolls and poor maintenance that subsequently formed the Sheffield and South Yorkshire Navigation Company.
-This amalgamated the Stainforth & Keadby, the New Junction Canal (which links to the Aire & Calder Navigation), the Dearne and Dove Canal, the River Don Navigation and the Sheffield & Tinsley Canal; therefore taking them out of railway company ownership.
-During 1896, modernising Sheffield Basin created a new warehouse straddling the basin.
-Sheffield Basin or Victoria Quays is the terminus of the Sheffield and Tinsley Canal with a rare example of a Straddle Warehouse.
+In the late 19th century, users of the local waterways, dissatisfied with high tolls and poor maintenance, formed the Sheffield and South Yorkshire Navigation Company.
+This amalgamated the Stainforth & Keadby, the New Junction Canal (which links to the Aire & Calder Navigation), the Dearne and Dove Canal, the River Don Navigation and the Sheffield & Tinsley Canal; taking them out of railway company ownership.
+Sheffield basin, also known as Victoria Quays, is the terminus of the Sheffield and Tinsley Canal and was modernised in 1896 with a new warehouse straddling the basin.

 [The photo shows Sheffield Basin – by John Lower]